 - When golden brown remove from oil and place on paper towels to drain.

-- Serve warm, sprinkle with powdered sugar and enjoy!
+- Serve warm, sprinkle with powdered sugar or your favorite toppings and enjoy!

 Another Easy Funnel Cake Recipe

 Here at MomsTreasureChest we're all about the quick and easy; so here's an even easier recipe for the batter - the secret ingredient is Complete Pancake Mix

 - 3 cups of "complete" buttermilk pancake mix

 - Powdered sugar

 Heat oil to 375°.
 While oil is heating prepare the batter.